tshradheya/shrad-foodpanda-de/README.md

 - Create [Google Service Account](https://cloud.google.com/docs/authentication/production
 ) for project use and save the keyfile under `config/`
 - Add `bigquery-public-data.geo_international_ports` dataset
+- Create role using IAM and invite foodpanda data team with least required permissions
+- Create dataset `tasks` to insert tables (can also be done programmatically as one time task)

 ### Installation Process